Laramate/package-blueprint/README.md

 -------------------------------------------------------------------------------

 ### Installation
-You can install the package via composer:
+You can install the package via composer.

 ```bash
 composer require laramate/package-blueprint
 ```

+> __Note:__
+> This package is just a template to build new laravel packages.

 ### How to use?
 Work in progress...

-> __!
-This is a warning:__
-> Please take care of every warning printed in this documentation

-> __!!!
-This is a danger alert:__
-> Be sure not to get this wrong or double check it

 Further Information